graphql-devise/graphql_devise/README.md

   end
 end
 ```
-The argument for `gql_devise_context` is the model you want to authenticate or an array of models if
-you want to authenticate more than one, like this:
+`gql_devise_context` receives as many models as you need to authenticate in the request, like this:
 ```ruby
 # app/controllers/my_controller.rb